responserms/.github/profile/README.md

 # Response

 Response is an open source CAD, MDT, and RMS for gaming communities.
-Response is build on the principle of being API-first, meaning integrating it with existing websites is simple.
-In addition to our API-first architecture, Response is designed to be extended in the backend through our powerful SDK.
-In the future we're hoping to offer an easy way to extend the Response Console with custom content and integrations.
+Response is built on the principle of being API-first, meaning integrating with Response is as simple as integrating the API.

 ## Open Source